 Statistics to rethink Safety at Schools

-Safety issues can hit schools any time and being prepared & proactive in addressing them is vital to having a successful plan.
-Any typical analyst would want to look at the numbers to gauge the size of the problem, so here is our effort:
+Safety issues can hit schools at any time and be prepared & proactive in addressing them is vital to having a successful plan.
+Any typical analyst would want to look at the numbers to gauge the size of the problem, so here is our effort towards School Safety Analysis:

 83700 public schools surveyed in 2015-16 and 864800 incidents recorded. **NCES Source Crime, Violence, Discipline, and Safety in U.S. Public Schools: Findings From the School Survey on Crime and Safety: 2015–16.

 Since 2013 there have been over 200 school shootings in America — an average of nearly one a week.
 We can no longer pretend that it is someone else’s problem.
 To put it in the words of ‘I Love you guys Foundation’, We do not choose Tragedy, but we sure can choose our response.

 Excerpts from the research material on Urban.org ‘Research from the HOST project and shots fired during access hours shows that youth may be vulnerable not only at school but on the journey to and from school, which may affect their willingness to attend.
 No child should be afraid to access their right to education and if fear of violence on the way to school is discouraging youth from attending we need to figure out how to prevent that victimization’..
 ‘Identifying students affected by trauma is the first step in delivering the services they need to maintain their psychological health and academic achievement’.

 If these issues are so prominent, then how prepared are these schools

 - Schools that are aware of some training material for teachers and students to respond to issues.

 - Experienced Safety professionals involved in the whole process.